 Our research focusses on investigating the interactions between host immune physiology and cancer cell intrinsic features that determine response to immunomodulatory treatments.
-Using bladder and ovarian cancer patient derived specimens, cell lines, and immunocompetent mouse models to study the tumour-immune interactions, the primary goals of our research program are,
+Using bladder cancer patient derived specimens, cell lines, and immunocompetent mouse models to study the tumour-immune interactions, the primary goals of our research program are,

 - To delineate the role of cancer cell intrinsic genetic events in the evolution of variable pre-treatment states of the tumor immune microenvironment.

-- To develop combination immune priming approaches to enhance sensitivity to chemotherapy and immunomodulatory therapies in cancer.
+- To develop combination immune priming approaches to enhance sensitivity to immunomodulatory therapies in cancer.

 Dr. Koti is a Veterinarian with PhD in Immunology.
 She is currently an Associate Professor in the Departments of Biomedical and Molecular Sciences and Obstetrics and Gynaecology at Queen’s University.
 She is also cross-appointed to the Department of Urology and is a member of the Division of Cancer Biology and Genetics at QCRI.

 RESEARCH FUNDED BY